EmilyAlsentzer/rare-disease-simulation/README.md

 This project is covered under the MIT License.

 ## Questions
-For questions, please leave a Github issue or contact Emily Alsentzer at emilya@mit.edu.
+For questions, please leave a Github issue or contact Emily Alsentzer at ealsentzer@bwh.harvard.edu.